 If your dirty chat inspires you to take things a little further, and become a sex writer in your own right, we run a conference in Camden every year in March, where we all meet up and exchange tips and knowledge on everything from sex blogging to dirty writing.
 It’s called Eroticon, why not come and join us?

-Meanwhile click the link above to check out some of the worst bad sex scenes, as judged by the panel from Literary Review, or if that’s all too much and you want something sexier, browse some of the most popular sex toys and pick them up today at 25% off.
+Meanwhile click the link above to check out some of the worst bad sex scenes, as judged by the panel from Literary Review, or if that’s all too much and you want something sexier, browse some of the best sex toys and pick them up today at 25% off.
 Use the code SAVE25 at the checkout, and feel free to use them while someone reads aloud to you from the sexiest writing you can find.